Terms & Conditions

 *Please note: Where you were required to make payment in full for any arrangements at the time of booking (other than for bookings within 10 weeks of departure) the cancellation charge applicable to those arrangements will be 100% of the cost of those arrangements if you cancel those arrangements at any point after they have been confirmed to you.
 This will be payable in addition to the applicable cancellation charges due in respect of any other arrangements you also cancel.
 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy directly from the insurance company concerned.
 Where any cancellation reduces the number of full paying party members below the number on which the price, number of free places and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.

 We consider adequate travel insurance to be essential.
-Details of the policy we offer are available on request.
-If you decide not to purchase this insurance, you must give details in writing of your alternative policy (insurer and policy number).
+You must give details in writing of your policy (insurer and policy number).

 9.Changes and cancellation by us